 There are two types of loan that you can apply for:

 Tuition fee loans - These cover the cost of teaching you at university.
 Everyone can apply for these and they are paid straight to the university.

 Maintenance loans - You may qualify for these, depending on your family income.
 A maintenance loan will cover your living expenses and is paid directly to you

 Some universities also offer grants, bursaries and scholarships.
 These are sums of money that you can apply for and which do not have to be paid back.
 Check to see if the university you're interested in offers grants, bursaries or scholarships

 A loan will obviously need to be paid back.
 Interest is also charged on the loan, so you might end up paying more than you borrowed.

 The good news is you don't start paying back your loan until you have a job that is paid above a certain amount.
-Currently that is £25,000 a year.
+Currently that is over £26,575 a year - September 2020.